Christianity and transgender people

-Within Christianity, there are a variety of views on the issues of gender identity and transgender people.
+Within Christianity there are several views on the issues of gender identity and transgender people.
 Christian denominations vary in their official position: some explicitly support gender transition, some oppose it, and others are divided or have not taken an official stance.
 Within any given denomination, individual members may or may not endorse the official views of their church on the topic.

-Denominations including the Roman Catholic Church, the Jehovah's Witnesses, and the Southern Baptist Convention have expressed official opposition to gender transition, sometimes citing Biblical references to God creating humans as "male and female."
+Denominations including the Catholic Church, the Jehovah's Witnesses, and the Southern Baptist Convention have expressed official opposition to gender transition, sometimes citing Biblical references to God creating humans as "male and female".
 Other denominations, including the Church of England, Church of Sweden, Episcopal Church, Evangelical Lutheran Church in America, and Presbyterian Church (USA), have permitted ordained transgender clergy to serve in congregations.

-In the United States, conservative Christian groups such as the Alliance Defending Freedom, the Heritage Foundation, and the Family Policy Alliance have been involved in lobbying for anti-transgender laws.
-In Europe, ADF has campaigned to require transgender people to undergo genital surgery and sterilization before being allowed to change their gender on identification documents.
-Such groups sometimes explicitly cite religious motivations for their activities; for example, the Alliance Defending Freedom has stated that it opposes transgender rights based on the idea that "God creates each person with an immutable biological sex — male or female".

 History

-The history of Christianity and homosexuality has traditionally intertwined with the history of Christianity and transgender people, and has been subject to an intense amount of debate.
+The history of Christianity and homosexuality has traditionally intertwined with the history of Christianity and transgender people, and has been subject to intense debate.
 The Hebrew Bible and its traditional interpretations in Judaism and Christianity have historically affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality.
 They favour exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity.
-This includes autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" at various times).
+This includes autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" by some at various times).
 They believe and teach that such behaviors are forbidden because they're considered sinful, and further compared to or derived from the behavior of the alleged residents of Sodom and Gomorrah.
 However, the status of LGBT people in early Christianity is debated.

-Some Catholic commentators and commentators of other denominations maintain that the early Christian churches deplored transgender people and same-sex relationships.
+Some commentators, both Catholic and those of other denominations maintain that the early Christian churches deplored transgender people and same-sex relationships.
 However, others maintain that they accepted them on the level of their heterosexual counterparts.
-These disagreements concern, the translations of certain terms, or the meaning and context of some biblical passages, including Sodom and Gamorrah, Levitical laws, and other passages.
+These disagreements concern the translations of certain terms, or the meaning and context of some biblical passages, including Sodom and Gomorrah, Levitical laws, and other passages.

+Biblical sources

+Surgery and other alterations of the body

+With respect to gender-affirming surgery, and other alterations of the physical body, the Old Testament has specific rules about men's genitalia being intact: men with damaged testicles or severed genitals are forbidden from being admitted to religious assemblies.